 All sites tested consistently exceeded the 0.055mg/L ANZECC water quality guideline for freshwater ecosystems (Figure 23).
-Upper Yal Yal (EBN21) and Wandena North (EBN7) recorded the highest aluminium concentrations.
-It is interesting to note that pH levels at Muchea East (EBN10) were very similar to those at Wandena North (EBN7) yet the aluminium concentrations at Wandena North were significantly higher(Figure 8).
-Wandena North (EBN7), Wandena South (EBN8) and Muchea East (EBN10) are situated below old clay pits and consistently record low pH levels between 3 and 7.
+Upper Yal Yal (EBN21) and Wandena South (EBN8) recorded the highest aluminium concentrations.
+It is interesting to note that pH levels at Muchea East (EBN10) were very similar to those at Wandena North (EBN7) yet the aluminium concentrations at Muchea East were significantly higher(Figure 8).
+Wandena North (EBN7), Wandena South (EBN8) and Muchea East (EBN10) are situated below old clay pits and consistently record low pH levels between 3 and 6.5.
 This is potentially due to run off from old clay extraction pits up stream of the tributary where altered hydrology has resulted in ferrolysis (acid sulphate soil created by the alternating oxidation and reduction of iron/clays), which has subsequently increased the mobility of aluminium in the soil and enabled it to be transported downstream.
 The other contributing factor could be that these streams are partly groundwater fed.
 This groundwater flows through ancient marine deposits resulting in increased acidity which mobilizes the metals within the soil.

-Brand Hwy was the only site that recorded concentrations close to the guidline.Concentrations reached as high as 16mg/L on the July and September sampling occasion at Upper Yalyal (EBN28).
-This is higher then the 2011 sampling for that site however the increase in Aluminium could be attributed to the reducd winter rainfall received in 2011..
-It is of concern that all the sites recorded levels above the guidline however levels are not so high that they would be detrimental to the livestock or fauna using the water for drinking.
+Concentrations reached as high as 12mg/L on the October sampling occasion at Upper Yalyal (EBN28).
+This is Lower than the 2012 sampling for that site however the decrease in Aluminium could be attributed to the increased winter rainfall received in 2013.
+It is of concern that all the sites recorded levels above the guideline however levels are not so high that they would be detrimental to the livestock or fauna using the water for drinking.
 What this also means is that the Ellen Brook is a contributor of aluminium to the Swan River (Figure 5).

-Figure 23: Aluminium concentrations in surface water within the Ellen Brook catchment between July and October 2012. please note blanks represent no sample
+Figure 23: Aluminium concentrations in surface water within the Ellen Brook catchment between July and October 2013. \please note blanks represent no sample